 Meet Our Partners

-We aim to be the epitome of purposeful, responsible and empowering volunteer programmes.
+We aim to be the epitome of purposeful, responsible and empowering international projects and experiential learning programmes.
 Central to this is the depth of our association with local communities, government departments and organisations within Fiji, which is unique and unrivalled.

-Every programme is planned in collaboration and at the request of rural communities and directed and monitored by The Fijian Ministries to ensure our volunteering has real purpose and long term sustainability.
-We are respected for working within the framework of the government, adding benefit to long term strategies and the advancement of education, access and opportunity for children and youths living in rural areas.
+Every project is planned in collaboration and at the request of rural communities and directed and monitored by Fijian Government Ministries to ensure our work has real purpose and long term sustainability.
+We are respected for working within the framework of the Government, adding benefit to long term strategies and the advancement of health infrastructure and access and opportunity for youths living in rural areas.
 This includes driving forward the aims of Fiji’s National Development Plan and being a key facilitator of the Ministry of Health’s ‘Towards a Healthy Fiji Islands Initiative’.

-We are respected by leading international universities and hold many partnerships to support the formal delivery of global mobility.
+We also work alongside many by leading international universities across the Pacific and the rest of the world and hold many partnerships to support the formal delivery of global mobility.
 Through our structured projects, we guide hundreds of students annually who develop leadership, transferable skills and expand their cultural understanding, whilst contributing to the aims and initiatives of our Fijian partners.Connect With Our Charities Impact

-Hear what the British High Commissioner, Government Secretaries and NGO Directors have to say about our projects in Fiji.
+Hear what the British High Commission, Government Secretaries and other NGO Directors have to say about our projects in Fiji: